lin2020/SimpleCompiler/README.md

 	for more,you can see in semantic.h and semantic.c

-* Intermediate code generation and optimization:
-	The node structure of the intermediate code is as follows:
+* Intermediate code generation and optimization: the node structure of the intermediate code is as follows:
 ``` c
 	struct InterCode
 	{